-However, there are no previous, efficient multi-path algorithms for identifying frequent items in sensor networks.
-This is an important aggregate particularly in the context of biological and chemical sensors, where individual readings can be highly unreliable and it is necessary to get a consensus measure [19].
-In the next section, we present our new multi-path algorithm, and extend it to our Tributary-Delta framework.
+This is an important aggregate particularly in the context of biological and chemical sensors, where individual readings can be highly unreliable and it is necessary to get a consensus measure [18].
+In the next section, we present an algorithm to do so, as well as an efficient tree algorithm and the corresponding conversion function.
+Together, these enable computing frequent items in our Tributary-Delta framework.